andywer/laravel-js-localization/README.md

 `php artisan js-localization:export`

-This will generate two files in your target dir
+This will generate two files in your target directory:
  * `messags.js` contains your translation strings
  * `config.js` contains your exported config values